Endpoint Security Audit Checklist (9 Steps For Success)

 1. Take inventory of endpoint devices

-Identifying all connected devices is crucial for a thorough endpoint security assessment.
-This includes desktops, laptops, mobile devices, and IoT gadgets.
+• Begin your security audit by identifying all connected endpoint devices across your network—this includes desktops, laptops, mobile devices, and IoT gadgets.

 2. Evaluate current security measures